Quest for Camelot: Plot

-Sir Lionel is a knight of the Round Table who is killed foiling an assassination attempt on King Arthur by the evil Sir Ruber.
-Ruber is then driven off by Excalibur, Arthur's sword.
-At Lionel's funeral, Arthur tells Lionel's daughter Kayley and his wife Juliana that they will always be welcome at Camelot.
-Kayley dreams of becoming a Knight, like her father, and trains herself while working on their farm.
+Sir Lionel, a knight of the Round Table, is killed foiling an assassination attempt on King Arthur by the evil Sir Ruber, who is then driven off by Excalibur, Arthur's sword.
+During Lionel's funeral, Arthur informs Lionel's widow Lady Juliana and his daughter Kayley that Camelot is always open to them.
+Kayley dreams of becoming a knight, like her father, and she trains herself while working on the farm.

-A decade later, Ruber's griffin attacks Camelot, where he steals Excalibur and injures King Arthur.
-Merlin's pet falcon, Ayden, attacks the griffin, causing it to drop the sword into the Forbidden Forest.
-The Griffin is driven away by the forest's sentient trees.
-When Kayley hears the news she plans to search for Excalibur herself, which displeases her mother.
-Ruber attacks the farm and captures Kayley and Juliana, planning to use them to gain entry to Camelot.
-He uses a witch's potion to turn his henchmen into steel men and a henpecked rooster into Bladebeak.
-After hearing Ruber's plans, Kayley escapes and heads to the forest, pursued by the steel men and Bladebeak.
-Once in the forest, Kayley is saved by Garrett, a blind hermit, and Ayden.
-They decide to search for Excalibur, and Kayley persuades him to let her join the quest.
-Ruber learns of this from Bladebeak and decides to follow them in order to obtain Excalibur.
+A decade later, Ruber's griffin attacks Camelot and steals Excalibur, leaving Arthur injured.
+Merlin the wizard's pet falcon Ayden attacks the griffin, causing it to drop the sword into the Forbidden Forest.
+When Kayley learns what has occurred, she plans to search for Excalibur, but gets into an argument with her mother, who fears for her life.
+Ruber attacks the farm and abducts Kayley and Juliana with intent of using them to gain access to Camelot.
+He uses a potion he acquired from witches to fuse his henchmen and a henpecked rooster named Bladebeak with their weapons.
+Ruber becomes angry when he learns Excalibur is lost in the Forbidden Forest.
+Overhearing this, Kayley escapes into the forest, pursued by the steel men and Bladebeak.
+She is saved by a blind hermit Garrett and Ayden.
+After learning of the theft, Garrett plans to find Excalibur with Ayden and Kayley persuades Garrett to let her join the quest.
+Meanwhile, Ruber learns of this from Bladebeak and decides to follow them to obtain Excalibur.

-Kayley and Garrett encounter a wisecracking two-headed dragon named Devon and Cornwall, whose two heads can't stand each other and dream of being separated, and can neither fly nor breathe fire.
-They escape from a group of attacking dragons, who are taken out by Ruber and his henchmen, and Devon and Cornwell join their quest.
-During a night of rest (much to Kayley's reluctance), Garrett reveals he was once King Arthur's stable boy, who wanted to be a knight.
-He was kicked in the head while saving the King's horses from a fire, causing his blindness.
-Following the incident, Sir Lionel still believed in Garrett and trains him personally.
-Garrett also teaches Kayley more about the forest, including the existence of magic healing plants.
+Kayley and Garrett encounter a wisecracking two-headed dragon Devon and Cornwall.
+The two dislike each other and dream of being separated; due to their disagreement, they cannot fly or breathe fire.
+After helping them evade from a group of attacking dragons, who are taken out by Ruber and his henchmen, Devon and Cornwall join their quest.
+During a night of rest, much to Kayley's reluctance, Garrett reveals he was once a stable boy in Camelot who dreamt of becoming a knight.
+While saving horses from a fire, he was kicked in the head which caused his blindness.
+Following the accident, Lionel still believed in Garrett and trained him personally.
+Garrett teaches Kayley more about the forest, including the existence of magical healing plants.